abegt5/MyBuild/README.md

 Cloudinary – Media hosting and optimization for images/videos
 Figma – UI/UX design and prototyping
 Git + GitHub – Version control and collaboration

+🚀 Status

+Finished full Figma design
+Implementing base functionality (Feed, Add Post, Events, Marketplace, Messaging, Account)
+Testing with local community of car enthusiasts

+About Me

+I'm a senior studying Computer Science at the University of Washington, passionate about cars, mobile development, and building software people love to use.
+I'm currently looking for new grad software engineering positions — feel free to check out my portfolio or reach out!